Russian foreign agent law: International

-On 6 July 2021, the new opinion of the Venice Commission on Russian foreign agent law was published.
-According to the Venice Commission's conclusion, the recent amendments to Russia's "foreign agent" legislation take a clear direction towards expanding the scope of entities and individuals that qualify as "foreign agents" as well as expanding the obligations and restrictions on these entities and individuals.
+On 6 July 2021, the new opinion of the Venice Commission on Russia's foreign agent law was published.
+According to the commission's conclusion, the recent amendments to Russia's foreign agent legislation take a clear direction towards expanding the scope of entities and individuals that qualify as foreign agents, as well as expanding the obligations and restrictions on them.
 The recent amendments also significantly raise sanctions (administrative and criminal) for non-compliance with these regulations.
 At the same time, they tend to use vague and overly broad terminology and fail to have a reasonable relation to the aims allegedly pursued.
 As a result, they constitute serious violations of basic human rights, including the freedoms of association and expression, the right to privacy, the right to participate in public affairs, as well as the prohibition of discrimination.
 The Venice Commission is particularly concerned by the combined effect of the most recent amendments on entities, individuals, the media and civil society more broadly.
 The Venice Commission warns against the significant chilling effect that the recent reforms are likely to have on the free exercise of the civil and political rights which are vital for an effective democracy.
 The combined effect of the recent reforms enables authorities to exercise significant control over the activities and existence of associations as well as over the participation of individuals in civic life.
-The Venice Commission recommends that the Russian authorities abandon the special regime of registration, reporting, and public disclosure requirements for associations, media outlets and individuals receiving "foreign support", including the related administrative and criminal sanctions.
-Alternatively, the Venice Commission calls on the Russian authorities to thoroughly revise not only the most recent amendments but the entire body of its "foreign agent" legislation by significantly narrowing the legal definition of a "foreign agent" in order to serve the stated aim of transparency.
+The commission recommends that the Russian authorities abandon the special regime of registration, reporting, and public disclosure requirements for associations, media outlets and individuals receiving foreign support, including the related administrative and criminal sanctions.
+Alternatively, the commission calls on the Russian authorities to thoroughly revise not only the most recent amendments but the entire body of its foreign agent legislation by significantly narrowing the legal definition of a foreign agent in order to serve the stated aim of transparency.
 Specifically, the notions of "political activities" and "foreign support" should be abandoned in favour of indicators that would reliably track objectionable forms of foreign interference.
-At a minimum, the stigmatising and misleading "foreign agent" label should be abandoned in favour of a more neutral and accurate designation.
+At a minimum, the stigmatizing and misleading foreign agent label should be abandoned in favour of a more neutral and accurate designation.
 This new designation should not be used as a criterion for banning individuals from entering public service.
 Likewise, NCOs and media outlets so designated should not be prohibited from participating in campaign activities.
-Criminal sanctions, including especially compulsory labour and the deprivation of liberty, should not be applied to breaches of registration, reporting and public disclosure requirements for "foreign agents", even under the narrow definition of that designation.
+Criminal sanctions, including especially compulsory labour and the deprivation of liberty, should not be applied to breaches of registration, reporting and public disclosure requirements for foreign agents, even under the narrow definition of that designation.
 Further, the penalty of liquidation of NCOs should be reserved for extreme cases of violations threatening democracy.

-The United Nations Special Rapporteur on the situation of human rights in the Russian Federation Mariana Katzarova criticized the new law, which entered into force on 1 December 2022, in her report of 15 September 2023.
+The United Nations special rapporteur on the situation of human rights in Russia Mariana Katzarova criticized the new law, which entered into force on 1 December 2022, in her report of 15 September 2023.